Naegerbomb/OpenCork/README.md

+OpenCork is VERY MUCH a work in progress.
+I'm beginning with standalone modules that can be run independently on data in batches for an MVP, then I'll work on making them more integrated and automated.

 # OpenCork

-**OpenCork** is an open-source DtC-focused compliance tool designed for U.S.-based small wineries, crafted to simplify reporting and compliance processes while being free, accessible, and customizable.
-Built with Python, OpenCork focuses on providing essential compliance features without the complexity or cost of traditional platforms.
+**OpenCork** is a set of open-source DtC-focused compliance tools designed for U.S.-based small wineries, crafted to simplify reporting and compliance processes while being free, accessible, and customizable.
+Built with Python, OpenCork focuses on providing essential compliance features without the complexity or cost of traditional compliance platforms meant for the wine industry.

 ---